qtepics/qtepics.github.io/archiver_appliance.md

 Once PB is installed and variables set, QE Framework can be normally built in the same way as it has been built before, by executing ?make? in the QE Framework's TOP directory.

+PB version 3.6.0 or later requires C++ 11.
+To support that we've added a ARCHAPPL_USE_CPP11 flag in the $(TOP)/configure/CONFIG_SITE file.
+By default the flag is set to YES and archapplDataSup will be built with C++ 11 support.
+If you don't want that, set it to NO but bear in mind that you have to use PB < 3.6.0.
+QeFramework doesn't rely on any functionallity added in versions after 3.6.0.

 The build with AA support enabled will result in two new libraries archapplData.* in QE Framework's libraries directory and one new header archapplData.h in framework's